charliecalvert/CloudNotes/Assignments/React/ReactHooks.md

 }
 ```

-Hopefully you see that these are two ways of doing the same thing.
+Hopefully, you see that these are two ways of doing the same thing.

 At any rate, you should compare the examples above to the code in our demo
 and see that they both have the same structure.
 The differences are in the